Welcome to

 Around Cali

 Cali has sidewalks, curb cuts, ramps, and elevators/escalators for public transportation.
-Traffic lights are also accessibly equipped.
+Very few traffic lights are accessibly equipped.
+Generally speaking, accessibility across the city varies and students can expect some places to be inaccessible.

 Health & Medicine